Snowflake-Labs/terraform-provider-snowflake/docs/resources/primary_connection.md

 ### Optional

 - `comment` (String) Specifies a comment for the connection.
 - `enable_failover_to_accounts` (List of String) Enables failover for given connection to provided accounts.
 Specifies a list of accounts in your organization where a secondary connection for this primary connection can be promoted to serve as the primary connection.
 Include your organization name for each account in the list.
+For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/account).

 ### Read-Only